onzfonz/comp227/src/content/4/en/part4d.md

 }
 ```

-#### 4.23*:  bloglist expansion, step11
+#### 4.23*:  watchlist expansion, step11

-After adding token-based authentication the tests for adding a new blog broke down.
+After adding token-based authentication the tests for adding a new show broke down.
 Fix the tests.
-Also, write a new test to ensure adding a blog fails with the proper status code **401 Unauthorized** if a token is not provided.
+Also, write a new test to ensure adding a show fails with the proper status code **401 Unauthorized** if a token is not provided.

 [This](https://github.com/visionmedia/supertest/issues/398) is most likely useful when doing the fix.

 This is the last exercise for this part of the course and it's time to push your code to GitHub if you haven't already and mark the exercises that were completed on Canvas.

 <!---
+@startuml
+skinparam defaultTextAlignment center
-task left of user
+note left of user
-  user fills in login form with
+  //user fills in login form// with
-  username and password
+  ""username"" and ""password""
-end task
+end note
-user -> browser: login button pressed
+user -> browser: **Login** button pressed

-browser -> backend: HTTP POST /api/login { username, password }
+browser -> backend: HTTP POST ///api/login// ""{ username, password }""
-task left of backend
+note left of backend
-  backend generates TOKEN that identifies user
+  backend //**generates**// ""TOKEN"" that identifies ""user""
-end task
+end note
-backend -> browser: TOKEN returned as message body
+backend -> browser: ""TOKEN"" //**returned**// as //message body//
-task left of browser
+note left of browser
-  browser saves TOKEN
+  browser //**saves**// ""TOKEN""
-end task
+end note
-task left of user
+note left of user
-  user creates a task
+  user //creates a task//
-end task
+end note
-user -> browser: create task button pressed
+user -> browser: **Create task** button pressed
-browser -> backend: HTTP POST /api/tasks { content } TOKEN in header
+browser -> backend: HTTP POST ///api/tasks// ""{ content }"" & ""TOKEN"" in header
-task left of backend
+note left of backend
-  backend identifies userfrom the TOKEN
+  backend //**identifies**// ""user"" from the TOKEN
-end task
+end note

-backend -> browser: 201 created
+backend -> browser: **201 created**

 user -> user:
+@enduml
 -->

 </div>